 Location: Hakone, about 2 hours from Tokyo, Kanagawa Prefecture

 General Information: Hakone Kowakien Yunessun (箱根 小涌園 ユネッサン) is an onsen theme park located in the famous hot spring and nature resort Hakone.
 It is part of the Fuji-Hakone-Izu National Park and one of the best and most popular day trips from Tokyo.
 I am going to write a whole article about this amazing hot spring destination, so stay tuned.
 From Tokyo, you can get to the onsen in about 1.5 hours if you take the Tokaido-Sanyo Shinkansen.

 Onsen Theme Park: This onsen theme park consists of 2 areas.
 Mori no Yu is the name of the beautiful gender-separated onsen facility with open-air baths, a cypress bath, and pot baths.
-Yunessun, on the other hand, is the unisex swimming pool area with a lot of crazy pools.
+Yunessun, on the other hand, is a unisex swimming pool area with a lot of crazy pools.
 Outdoors you have water slides, cave baths, and a dragon waterfall.
 Indoors you have a wine bath, a coffee bath, a green tea bath, a Japanese sake bath, and more.
 It is not really a traditional onsen, but I am sure that the outdoor area and the crazy indoor baths will be a lot of fun for your children.
 In the Yunessun area, you are required to wear swimwear.

 Private Onsen: From 11:00 – 20:00 o’clock you can rent a private onsen for your family.
 The costs are ¥3,000 ($28 or 25€) per hour.

 - Adults & children over the age of 12: ¥3,500 ($32 or 29€)